-The Forster Surf Life Saving Club is a key anchor to the Main Beach Precinct.
+Project Intent The Forster Surf Life Saving Club is a key anchor to the Main Beach Precinct.
 Located at the western end of the precinct, the existing structure has reached the end of its life and is ready for renewal.
 Project A proposes a new Surf Life Saving Club, located at the foot of Pilot Hill.
 The new facility will be oriented east towards 'The Oasis' the future public open space proposed in Stage 2 (Stage 2_Project C).
 The new facility will feature the essential elements to serve the community including, patrol room, surf life saving equipment storage areas, first aid and administrative areas.
 To provide the club an income stream, function areas and a kiosk space will be accommodated.
-The function areas are proposed on the first floor to appreciate the magnificent views of Main Beach and Second Head Reserve, while the kiosk will be located on the ground floor.

-Access to the beach for SLSC vehicles and tractors (for beach maintenance) will be provided behind the facility (3 - 4 metre wide driveway) via an access ramp to the beach.

-Project A will need to integrate/consider other Stage 1 projects including:

-- .
-Surf Life Saving Club demolition (Project S1_B), pg 39 - 2.
-Bullring Amenities and Accessibility (Project S1 C), pg 40 - 3.
-Existing Surf Life Saving Carpark (Project S1 D), pg 42

-- The Pavilion: Amenities & Cafe Building (Project S2_A), pg 46 Demolition of former Amenities & Cafe (Project S2 B), pg 47

-- The Oasis (Project S2_C), pg 48

-- North Street Upgrade (Project S2_D), pg 50

-Considerations

-- Stage 1 Priority 1 - Ensure the promenade links with the Pilot Hill walkway located to the north of the building - Setback the proposed SLSC sufficiently from the existing SLSC to accommodate construction - Maximise views from the proposed functions rooms.
-Where possible pick up views of the lake from the first floor - Consider links to the SLSC lift and stairs (to the function areas) to the future underground carpark proposed in Stage 3 (Project S3 A)
+The function areas are proposed on the first floor to appreciate the magnificent views of Main Beach and Second Head Reserve, while the kiosk will be located on the ground floor. £ Access to the beach for SLSC vehicles and tractors (for beach maintenance) will be provided behind the facility (3 - 4 metre wide driveway) via an access ramp to the beach.
+Project A will need to integrate/consider other Stage 1 projects including: 1.
+Surf Life Saving Club demolition (Project S1_B), pg 39 2.
+Bullring Amenities and Accessibility (Project S1_C), pg 40 3.
+Existing Surf Life Saving Carpark (Project S1_D), pg 42 Consideration of future stages/projects is also required including: The Pavilion: Amenities & Cafe Building (Project S2_A), pg 46 Demolition of former Amenities & Cafe (Project S2_B), pg 47 The Oasis (Project S2_C), pg 48 North Street Upgrade (Project S2_D), pg 50 Location SLSC Precinct - Western end of main beach Project Stage Stage 1 - Priority 1 Design Considerations Consider links to the SLSC lift and stairs (to the function areas) (b) op): to the future underground carpark proposed in Stage 3 (Project S3_A)

-(top): Activities such as cafes and kiosks on the ground floor are important to activate these spaces (bottom): Cresent Head Surf Life Saving Club opens its facade to capture magnificent views.
+): Activities such as cafes and kiosks on the ground floor are important to activate these spaces tom): Cresent Head Surf Life Saving Club opens its facade to capture magnificent views.

+$\overline{7}$

-- New two storey SLSC club - New access to the beach for SLSC vehicles and Council.
-Temporary use of existing SLSC carpark until future link is constructed adjacent Stage 3 Park. - Possible location for SLSC Kiosk - Gateway to Pilot Hill track - Demolition of existing SLSC club and including making good ground for temporary use - Existing Cafe and Amenities building to remain in Stage 1 - Paving outside SLSC garage doors to be integrated into future Stage 2 paving treatment for the Oasis - SLSC parking - Existing SLSC carpark to remain in Stage 1 - The adjusted Promenade link to Pilot Hill.
-Link is temporary until Stage 2 upgrades have been undertaken. - Access to beach ramp and SLSC through existing SLSC carpark is maintained in Stage 1.
+New two storey SLSC club

+New access to the beach for SLSC vehicles and Council.
+Temporary use of existing SLSC carpark until future link is constructed adjacent Stage 3 Park.

+Possible location for SLSC Kiosk

+Gateway to Pilot Hill track

+Demolition of existing SLSC club and including making good ground for temporary use

+Existing Cafe and Amenities building to remain in Stage 1Paving outside SLSC garage doors to be integrated into future Stage 2 paving treatment for the Oasis

+SLSC parking

+Existing SLSC carpark to remain in Stage 1

+The adjusted Promenade link to Pilot Hill.
+Link is temporary until Stage 2 upgrades have been undertaken.

+Access to beach ramp and SLSC through existing SLSC carpark is maintained in Stage 1.